masedri/inditex-frontend/README.md

 - [ ] Add automated tests to ensure that new features and bug fixes do not introduce regressions.
 - [ ] Add transitions between views to make the user experience more smooth and visually appealing.
 - [ ] Implement a CI/CD pipeline to automate the build, testing, and deployment processes.
 This would increase efficiency and reduce the risk of errors when deploying changes to the production environment.
+- [ ] Update to the new way of working with [app directory](https://blog.logrocket.com/next-js-13-app-directory/) in Next.js 13.

 ## Thoughts